 YuJa’s Integrated Note-taking Feature Simplifies the Process

-- YuJa’s integrated note-taking allows students to take notes directly in the lecture, creating bookmarks to mark critical parts of a lecture or adding information where needed.
+The YuJa Video Platform allows students to take notes directly within the Media Player.
+As a video is playing, students can simply begin taking notes in the designated Notes section of the sidebar, creating bookmarks to mark critical parts of a lecture or adding information where needed.

-To access YuJa’s online note feature, you’ll click on the table of contents button at the lower right hand of the lecture capture.
+To access the YuJa Video Platform’s online note feature, click on the table of contents button at the lower right hand of the lecture capture.
 When you bring up the table of contents, you can access both the table of contents and the notes in one easy interface.

 - Add bookmarks and notes to mark key points in lecture captures.